pBFSLab/DeepPrep/README.rst

 Upcoming improvements
 ---------------------
-1. Cifti: DeepPrep will now produce outputs in cifti format.
+1. Cifti: DeepPrep will produce outputs in cifti format.
 2. MP2RAGE: DeepPrep will be compatible with MP2RAGE.
 3. High-resolution images: We're expanding DeepPrep's support to include high-resolution images (i.e. 7T).
 4. DeepQC: DeepPrep will feature an automated quality control process called DeepQC for both sMRI and fMRI visualization.